 What homelessness and poverty look like in America?

 Characteristics of homelessness vary significantly from rural to urban populations.
 In other words, the definition of homelessness should not be restricted to living in a shelter or on the streets.
 Additionally, certain populations—such as veterans and the LGBTQ community—have a higher risk of homelessness and poverty than other groups.

-TalkPoverty.org — Read about the invisible problem plaguing college students and how colleges are combatting the issue.
+- TalkPoverty.org — Read about the invisible problem plaguing college students and how colleges are combating the issue.

 A common assumption is that homeless individuals become mentally ill because of their living situation.
 In reality, the truth is much more complex.

 - Substance Abuse and Mental Health Services Administration (SAMHSA) — Read about the circumstances affecting homelessness, how rates of homelessness vary across specific populations, and outreach and engagement efforts.

 - World Health Organization — Learn about mental health conditions, poverty, and development among vulnerable populations across the world.

 - Anxiety and Depression Association of America — This is a journal article citing studies of mental and substance abuse disorders, causes of high morbidity and mortality rates, and the social impact of homelessness.